 Acceptance and enrollment at Savannah State University (SSU) does not automatically make one a candidate in the Teacher Education Program.
 In accordance with Board of Regents, the Georgia Professional Standards Commission, and the School of Teacher Education, candidates must be formally screened and apply for admission to professional education.
-During the first three semesters, students interested in the teacher education program should take EDUC 2110 – Investigating Critical/Contemporary Issues in Education, EDUC 2120 – Exploring Socio-Cultural Diversity, and EDUC 2130 - Exploring Teaching & Learning.
+During the first three semesters, students interested in the teacher education program should take EDUC 2110, Investigating Critical/Contemporary Issues in Education, and EDUC 2120, Exploring Socio-Cultural Diversity.
+Students are to enroll in 2130, Exploring Teaching & Learning, after successfully completing 2110 and 2120.
 Students should also complete as many General Education requirements as possible.
 PSYC 2103 is a prerequisite for the teacher education major and will also count as a Social Science in Core Area E requirements.

 Students interested in teacher education will have to apply for admission to the Teacher Education Program.
 In order for the student to be admitted into the teacher education program, the student must have:

 1. Completed an application to the School of Teacher Education (letter from faculty and dispositions form)

 2. Satisfied a criminal history background clearance through Savannah State University Police Department